-- 28 centers need maintenance and repairs; - 23 centers need renovations or additions; - 9 centers need additional shelters or additional shelter beds; and - 8 centers need replacement of existing shelters
+- 24 centers need shelter maintenance and repairs; - 23 centers need renovations or additions to existing shelter facilities; - 11 centers need additional shelters or additional shelter beds; and - 8 centers need replacement of existing shelters.

-Based on the survey responses, the domestic violence centers identified the need for increasing emergency shelter capacity by an additional 304 beds.
-Further, the surveys reflected the need for capital funding to expand meeting space for prevention education and other programs; upgrade kitchens, bathrooms, flooring, plumbing, and fire safety and security systems; replace roofs, HVAC systems, and security fencing; provide for the addition of emergency generators, pet shelters, and elementary classrooms; and improve the configuration of space to better accommodate residents' needs at any given time- from single women to large families, and survivors living with disabilities.
+Based on the survey responses, the domestic violence centers identified the need for increasing emergency shelter capacity by an additional 358 beds.
+Further, the surveys reflected the need for capital funding to expand meeting space for prevention education and other programs; upgrade kitchens, bathrooms, flooring, plumbing, and fire safety and security systems; replace roofs, HVAC and septic systems, security fencing, and playground equipment; provide for the addition of pet shelters and elementary classrooms; and improve the configuration of space to better accommodate residents' needs at any given time- from single women to large families, and survivors living with disabilities.